Monday, December 17, 2012

 Verifying ownership of your website is the first step towards using Google Webmaster Tools.
-To help you keep verification simple & reduce its maintenance to a minimum, especially when you have multiple people using Webmaster Tools, we've put together a small list of tips & tricks that we'd like to share with you:
+To help you keep verification simple and reduce its maintenance to a minimum, especially when you have multiple people using Webmaster Tools, we've put together a small list of tips and tricks that we'd like to share with you:

-- When removing users' access in Webmaster Tools, remember to remove any active associated verification tokens (file, meta tag, etc.).
+- When removing users' access in Webmaster Tools, remember to remove any active associated verification tokens (for example, a file or a meta tag).
 Leaving them on your server means that these users would be able to gain access again at any time.
 You can view the site owners list in Webmaster Tools under Configuration / Users.

 - Also, if multiple people from your organization need to use Webmaster Tools, it can be a good policy to only allow users with email addresses from your domain.
 By doing that, you can verify at a glance that only users from your company have access.
 Additionally, when employees leave, access to Webmaster Tools is automatically taken care of when that account is disabled.

 We hope these tips help you to simplify the situation around verification of your website in Webmaster Tools.
-For more questions about verification, feel free to drop by our Webmaster Help Forums.
+For more questions about verification, you can drop by our Webmaster Help Forums.